IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ## Configure Explicit Key Creation

 In our Domain Entity designing we have not defined any Database Primary Keys.
 This is due to the fact that Intent Architect by default assumes that each Entity will have an `Id` of type `Guid`.
-This can however be overridden in the Module Settings.
+We will override this in Module Settings.

 Click on the `Settings` tab on the left hand side.
 Locate the `Database Settings` section.
-Select `Explicit` from the `Key Creation Mode` dropdown.
+Select `Explicitly add PKs and FKs automatically` from the `Key Creation Mode` dropdown.

+> [!NOTE]
+> In the Database Settings section, notice that Key Type is `guid`.
+It is important for what follows.

 ![Module Settings Explicit Key Creation](images/module-settings-explicit-key-creation.png)

 Navigate back to the Domain designer.

-You will be presented with `Id` fields with yellow key icons next to them (which indicate they're Primary Keys) as well as foreign keys (if applicable) with silver key icons next to them.
+On the `Owner` entity do the following:

+- Add Attribute `Id` and set its Type to `guid` (this is the setting we referred to in the Database Settings).
+- Right click on `Id` and select `Apply Stereotype`.
+- Select `Primary Key` when the dialog appears.

+`Owner` will now have a Primary Key (as denoted by the yellow key icon) explicitly defined which caused a Foreign Key to be created on `Pet` called `OwnerId` that is of type `guid?` (with a silver key icon next to it).

+Perform the same steps on `Visit`, `Pet` and `PetType` and feel free to re-order the `Id` attributes so that they are positioned at the top (by performing the drag-and-drop mouse gesture) so that you get the following:

 ![Pet Clinic Diagram with explicit keys](images/pet-clinic-domain-diagram-explicit-keys.png)